TheRealDax/multi-api/README.md

 You will need to append one of the endpoints to the end of the URL and provide the correct parameters in the request body.

 ### Getfirst
-`Return the first part of a string`
+`Returns the first part of a string`
 ```
   POST /getfirst
 ```